Integrating FCM Push Notifications

 -

-- Data Message Method: The Android OS directly displays the notification in the notification panel.
-RC only sends data corresponding to the FCM "data message" type.
+- Notification Message Method: The Android OS directly displays the notification in the notification panel.
+RC only delivers data corresponding to FCM "data messages."

 -

-Intent: Customize the operation associated with the notification click, corresponding to the FCM
+Intent: Customizes the action associated with the notification click, corresponding to FCM's

-field.
+click_actionfield.
 If specified, when the user clicks the notification, the Activity matching this Intent will be launched by default.
-It is recommended to use your app's package name as a prefix to ensure uniqueness.For example, specify the Intent in the console as:
+It is recommended to prefix the Intent with your app's package name to ensure uniqueness.For example, specify the Intent in the Console as:

-, you need to specify the Activity that can match this Intent.<activity android: name = ".ExampleActivity">
+AndroidManifest.xml, you need to specify an Activity that can match this Intent.<activity android: name = ".ExampleActivity">

 <intent-filter>